Particular/docs.particular.net/nservicebus/upgrades/5to6/serialization.md

 ## BSON serializer deprecated

-The BSON serializer build into the core has been removed.
+The BSON serializer built into the core has been removed.
 Use the [Newtonsoft serializer](/nservicebus/serialization/newtonsoft.md) as a replacement.
 Also see the [Newtonsoft BSON sample](/samples/serializers/newtonsoft-bson/).